skt09/IndiGrader/templates/out_of_the_box/README.md

 - Firejail (`sudo apt install firejail`)

 ## 2. Server Installation & Offline Deployment
-Because strict lab environments often lack internet access, the recommended workflow is to prepare the system offline:
+For environments with restricted network access, offline preparation is recommended:
 1. **Prepare Locally:** Configure `config.json`, and set up your `testcases/` and `statics/` folders on your personal machine within this template folder.
 2. **Package & Transfer:** Zip this entire configured `out_of_the_box` directory and transfer it to the lab's main server.
 3. **Install Dependencies:** On the lab server, extract the package and install the requirements: